-(2) A person does not commit an offense shall not be subject to prosecution under this section for possessing when that person possesses:

-- (1) (A) A portable electronic communication device, in the course of a legal visit; - (2) (B) A controlled substance that is prescribed to that person and medically necessary to have immediately or constantly accessible; or - (3) (C)-A syringe, needle, or other medical device, that is medically necessary to have immediately or constantly available. - (d) Detainment authority.
+- (2) In fact, is someone confined to a correctional facility or secure juvenile detention facility and: - (A) Knowingly possesses an item in a correctional facility or secure juvenile detention facility; - (B) Without the effective consent of the Mayor, the Director of the Department of Corrections, or the Director of the Department of Youth Rehabilitation Services; and - (C) The item, in fact, is Class A contraband. - (b) Second degree.
+A person commits second degree correctional facility contraband when that person: - (1) With intent that an item be received by someone confined to a correctional facility or secure juvenile detention facility: - (A) Knowingly brings the item to a correctional facility or secure juvenile detention facility; - (B) Without the effective consent of the Mayor, the Director of the Department of Corrections, or the Director of the Department of Youth Rehabilitation Services; and - (C) The item, in fact, is Class B contraband; or - (2) In fact, is someone confined to a correctional facility or secure juvenile detention facility and: - (A) Knowingly possesses an item in a correctional facility or secure juvenile detention facility; - (B) Without the effective consent of the Mayor, the Director of the Department of Corrections, or the Director of the Department of Youth Rehabilitation Services; and - (C) The item, in fact, is Class B contraband. - (c) Exclusions from liability.
+A person does not commit an offense under this section for possessing: - (1) A portable electronic communication device, in the course of a legal visit; - (2) A controlled substance that is prescribed to that person and medically necessary to have immediately or constantly accessible; or - (3) A syringe, needle, or other medical device, that is medically necessary to have immediately or constantly available. - (d) Detainment authority.
 If there is probable cause to suspect a person of committing correctional facility contraband under paragraph (a)(1) or (b)(1) of this section, the warden or director of a correctional facility may detain the person for not more than 2 hours, pending surrender to the Metropolitan Police Department or a law enforcement agency acting pursuant to D.C.
-Code § 10-509.01. - (e) Penalties. - (1) First degree correctional facility contraband is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Second degree correctional facility contraband is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (f) Definitions.
-The terms "knowingly" and "intent" have the meanings specified in RCC § 22E-206; the term "in fact" has the meaning specified in RCC § 22E-207; and the terms "Class A contraband," "Class B contraband," "correctional facility," "effective consent," "law enforcement officer," "possesses," and "secure juvenile detention facility" have the meanings specified in RCC § 22E-701.
+Code § 10-509.01. - (e) Penalties. - (1) First degree correctional facility contraband is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Second degree correctional facility contraband is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both.